-Al-Dwairi in a study, investigated the frequency of different patterns of partial edentulism of 200 patients in Jordan.
-Out of the 200 patients, 150 had both maxillary and mandibular partial edentulism.11 In this current study, 9 different patterns were identified, in which Kennedy class III pattern of edentulism was the most commonly encountered in both the maxilla (54.5%) and mandible (47%) arches, and Kennedy class III modification was the next most found from the result.
-This study also correlates with the study carried out on a Saudi population conducted by Sadig and Idowa4 examining 422 partially dentate arches; Kennedy’s Class III was the most commonly encountered pattern of partial edentulism in both the upper and lower arches and Kennedy’s Class IV was the least common pattern encountered.4
+Al-Dwairi11 in a study, investigated the frequency of different patterns of partial edentulism of 200 patients in Jordanand found that 150 had both maxillary and mandibular partial edentulism.
+In the present study, 9 different patterns were identified, in which Kennedy class III pattern of edentulism was the most commonly encountered in both the maxilla (54.5%) and mandible (47%) arches, and Kennedy class III modification was the next most found from the result.
+This study also correlates with the study carried out on a Saudi population conducted by Sadig and Idowa4 examining 422 partially dentate arches; Kennedy’s Class III was the most commonly encountered pattern of partial edentulism in both the upper and lower arches and Kennedy’s Class IV was the least common pattern encountered.

 The findings of the present study suggesting a predominance of Class III pattern of partial edentulism may be due to the fact that a higher frequency of younger age groups was encountered whereas higher frequency of older population was seen in previous studies.
-The large number of younger patient groups in this study was due to the fact that most of the personnel coming to the prosthodontics department were found to be highly aware of the importance of replacing the missing tooth.
+The present study also shows increased awareness among younger population with large number of younger groups reporting to the prosthodontics department for replacing the missing tooth.
 The higher frequency of partial edentulism in these younger age group patients, as depicted by the results, might pertain to their low socio-economic status; poor oral hygiene and less conservative treatment approach, relating to lack of time, leading to early tooth loss.

-These data on the frequency and distribution of tooth loss are very important to provide the practitioners with the information needed to address various factors implicated in tooth loss, to reduce its mortality and also to educate and to motivate patients on the importance of saving tooth.
-At the national level, these data also suggest that preventive strategies aimed at reducing tooth loss need to be reinforced.
-Peterson and Yamamoto12 reported that oral diseases and chronic diseases share common risk factors , Hence the National Health Programs should incorporate disease prevention and health promotion measures using a common risk factor approach in combination with the strategies to prevent tooth loss which need an urgent attention by the policy makers for old people.12
+The data obtained from present study on the frequency and distribution of tooth loss are very important to provide the practitioners with the information needed to address various factors implicated in tooth loss, to reduce its mortality and also to educate and to motivate patients on the importance of saving tooth.
+At the national level, these data also suggest that, preventive strategies aimed at reducing tooth loss need to be reinforced.
+Peterson and Yamamoto12 reported that oral diseases and chronic diseases share common risk factors .
+Hence the National Health Programs should incorporate disease prevention and health promotion measures using a common risk factor approach in combination with the strategies to prevent tooth loss which need an urgent attention by the policy makers for old people.

 Conclusion

-The present epidemiological study reported the prevalence of missing tooth in different age group and gender.
+The present epidemiological study reported the prevalence of missing tooth in different age group and gender which showed existence of class III followed by class III modification 1 which were predominant among younger population of 31 to 40 years , while in geriatric population between 70 to 85 years class II modification 1 was present.
 Comprehensive information on tooth loss is required to form a generalized database for the partial edentulism patterns, which will help us in identification of the causes of such tooth loss and its prevention.
 There are possible limitations in this study as the following factors were not evaluated.
 The cause of the tooth loss, the literacy level and the socioeconomic status were not evaluated to identify the reason for tooth loss, chronology for tooth loss and radiographs were not used to identify congenitally missing and impacted teeth.

 REFERENCES